10 Reasons Why You Should Adopt A Shelter Dog

 4. You have the option of getting an older dog.

-An adult animal might exhibit a calmer demeanor and might even have some tricks up his sleeve — a shelter animal is likely already familiar with “sit,” “stay,” “come” and “no” because shelter employees and volunteers regularly work with these animals and teach them the basics.
+An adult animal might exhibit a calmer demeanor and might even have some tricks up his sleeve — a shelter animal is likely already familiar with “sit,” “stay,” “come” and “no” because shelter employees and volunteers regularly work with these animals and teach them the basics and help socialize them with other animals, too.
+Learn more about adopting a puppy vs. an older dog.

 Donating to a nonprofit organization also keeps it going and funded.
 Every time you donate, you work to save animals in need.